puitiza/ecommerce/README-2.md

 ## Setup and Installation

 ### Prerequisites
-- Java 17
+- Java 17 (planned upgrade to Java 21)
-- Gradle
+- Gradle 8.0+
 - Docker and Docker Compose
+- Docker Desktop with Kubernetes enabled
 - Postman (optional for testing)

 ### Local Setup